sematext/docs/docs/integration/opensearch-integration.md

 - Analyze resource usage metrics for the OpenSearch cluster, including CPU, memory, and disk utilization, to find the source of the increased load
 - Review and optimize search queries or indexing operations that may be contributing to the increased load on the cluster.
 Consider optimizing query performance, reducing indexing throughput
+- Consider scaling up the resources allocated to the OpenSearch cluster, such as increasing the JVM heap size and number of nodes

 ### Unassigned shards anomaly